Arts + Sciences (University College Dublin)

 hosting world-class facilities

-like Dublin Castle, Temple Bar, Henrietta Street, and Guinness brewery
+like Dublin Castle, Temple Bar, Henrietta Street, and the Guinness Brewery

 Excursions & Activities

-- See more of Ireland with day trips that bring your coursework to life.
-Excursions could include visits to the Wicklow mountains of Glendalough, the medieval town of Kilkenny, or or other parts of the island, such as Belfast in the North or Galway on the West Coast.
+- Experience a day trip to the Wicklow mountains of Glendalough, the medieval town of Kilkenny, or other parts of the island, such as Belfast

 Students are responsible for their own meals while on the program.
 UCD campus offers a large selection of restaurants, cafes, and shops.